jordanmor/library-manager/README.md

 **Main Project Goals**

-  - Build a library mananger
+  - Build a library management system for a small library
+  - The librarian has been using a simple sqlite database and has been entering data in manually.
+Create a more intuitive way to handle the library's books, patrons and loans.
   - Implement a dynamic website using Express, Pug, and the SQL ORM Sequelize